 If you are making an enquiry about therapy for yourself, your first contact will be with one of our two Referral Therapists.
 You can email or call them direct on 020 7247 1589.
-If you need to leave a message the therapist will get back to you within 24 hours of your call, except at weekends and in holiday periods.
+If you need to leave a message the therapist will get back to you within five working days of your call, except at weekends and in holiday periods.

 The Referral Therapist will have a short telephone conversation with you to get some information about your problems and circumstances, giving you an opportunity to talk through the possibilities.
 If you wish, she can then match you with a suitable psychotherapist.
 If it is unclear whether the kind of psychotherapy we offer is likely to be suitable, you may be offered a preliminary consultation to assess this.

 Once you have been referred to one of our therapists, you can call him or her to arrange a consultation.
 When you meet, as well as being able to discuss things in more detail, you will have an opportunity to think together about what the process involves.